gojira69/QuantaSift/README.md

 # Contributors
-This project was made by me and Ishan Gupta.
+This project was made by [Harsha(Me)](https://github.com/gojira69) and [Ishan Gupta](https://github.com/Ishan-1).
 You can find more about us from the "About Us" page of the website.